pearlynne/HealthTrackingAPI/README.md

 	1. [Timeline and Plan](#tasks)
 	2. [Updates](#updates)

-## Self-evaluation <a name="selfeval"></a>
+## 📝 Self-evaluation <a name="selfeval"></a>
-**Approach and results:**
+**🛠️ Approach and results:**
 - **Designed and Implemented RESTful API Routes:** Designed and set up RESTful API routes for user and provider authentication, daily tracking, and appointment management.
 It resulted in a functional and well-organized API that meets the project's requirements.
-- **Implemented Middleware Functions**: Approriately implemented middleware functions, including
+- **Implemented Middleware Functions**: Appropriately implemented middleware functions helped to improve security and robustness in handling API requests.
+These include
 	-	Validation middleware for JWT tokens before granting access to protected routes.
 	- Authorization middleware ensuring only authorized users can access sensitive endpoints.
 	- Error handling to manage errors effectively.
-	- I also identified, but have yet to implement, potential middleware functions (e.g., varying response for providers and users -
-`isProvider ? res.locals.userType = 'provider' :  res.locals.userType = 'user'`
-).
-The middleware functions helped to improved security and robustness in handling API requests.
-- **Comprehensive Testing with Jest**: Creating comprehensive tests took quite some time but I was able to achieve high test coverage with Jest, making sure the API works well in different scenarios.
+- **Comprehensive Testing with Jest**: Creating comprehensive tests took quite some time but I was able to achieve high test coverage with Jest, making sure the API works well in different scenarios (e.g., provider vs user with a provider vs user without a provider).

-**What Worked Well**:
+**🎯 What Worked Well**:
-- **Thorough Planning**: Taking the time to plan and design API routes and functionalities in the earlier weeks provided a clear structure.
+- **Thorough Planning**: Planning and designing API routes and functionalities in the earlier weeks for our prototype/proof oc concept helped provide a clear structure.
 It required modifications along the way but the solid framework was beneficial.
+- **Error Handling**: It was convenient and easy implementing error handling throughout the application to ensure that errors were caught and handled effectively.
 - **Middleware Implementation**: Implementing middleware functions helped streamlined request handling.
+It helped that we had practice and the familiarity made it easy to identify potential middleware functions too.
+For example, one potential middleware function I plan to implement is varying the response for providers and users (i.e., `isProvider ? res.locals.userType = 'provider' :  res.locals.userType = 'user'`).

-**What Didn't Work Well:**
+**🐛 What Didn't Work Well:**
-- **Handling Edge Cases**: Had trouble with edge cases, espeically since the routes were created prior to the tests.
+- **Handling Edge Cases**: Had trouble with edge cases, especially since the routes were created prior to the tests.
 I ended up spending a lot of time writing comprehensive Jest tests before returning to my API routes to address them.
-- **Managing Different Response Bodies**: Handling different response bodies and figuring out the appropriate response codes (e.g., `403`, `409`, or `404`, for when a user was tryin to access another user's record) was tricky.
+- **Managing Different Response Bodies**: Handling different response bodies and figuring out the appropriate response codes (e.g., `403`, `409`, or `404`, for when a user was trying to access another user's record) was tricky.
 I decided to create standardized response formats and error-handling middleware.
-- **MongoDB vs. Mongoose Return Types**: I was unfamiliar and confuused by the differences between MongoDB and Mongoose return types, such as arrays versus objects (e.g., `[{ mood: 2 }]` vs `{ mood: 2 }` vs `[ mood: 2 ]`).
-I also had issues with chaining methods (e.g., `pretty()`, `lean()`).
+- **MongoDB vs. Mongoose Return Types**: I was unfamiliar and confused by the differences between MongoDB and Mongoose return types, such as arrays versus objects (e.g., `[{ mood: 2 }]` vs `{ mood: 2 }` vs `[ mood: 2 ]`).
+I also didn't know that chaining methods were not always applicable (e.g., `pretty()`, `lean()`).
+Finally, I had trouble with `$group` and using `$unwind` to return the output in the form of a data structure that I wanted.
 I chose to refactor the code for consistency but it led to data inconsistencies initially.

-**Lessons Learned:** Aside from learning how to build an API from scratch,
+**💡 Lessons Learned:** Aside from learning how to build an API from scratch,
 - **Test-Driven Development**: Learned the value of creating Jest tests first to guide the development process and catch issues early.
 This allows for more reliable and maintainable code, without requiring constant revisions.
 - **Understanding MongoDB's Nature**: With familiarity in SQL, I had to adapt to MongoDB's data modeling and querying approaches.
 There were several data inconsistencies due to my initial schema set up.
 I also found it challenging to perform complex queries involving multiple collections, aggregations, or join (e..g, `$unionwith` and `$facets`).

-**Improvements and Future Steps:**
+**🚀 Improvements and Future Steps:**

+- ***Code Quality and Structure:***
 	- **Code Refactoring:** Refactor code segments, especially in Jest tests, for better readability and maintainability.
-- **Modularization**: Breaking down and modularizing more code components for easier management and scalability.
+	- **Modularization:** Breaking down and modularizing more code components for easier management and scalability.
+		- **Create middleware:** Vary response for providers and users.
+- ***Functionality Enhancements:***
-- **Edge Cases:** Address edge cases more comprehensively during development and testing phases.
+	- **Edge Cases:** There are potential edge cases to be addressed (e.g., patients with two providers).
+	- **Add other fields for schema:** DOB, Time for appointments, returning name and user information
+- ***User Experience:***
-- **Front-end forms**: It would also be nice to add front-end forms to the API.
+	- **Front-end forms:** It would be nice to add more front-end forms to the API for improved user interaction.
+	- **Form validation:** Password and email validation is incomplete.
+- ***Data Analysis and Visualization:***
+	- **Creating chart:** Since the API focuses on identifying patterns, it would helpful to create charts for visual aid.
+	- **Advanced Analytics:** Integrate advanced analytics to provide deeper insights into user data.
+- ***Security:***
+	- **HIPAA Compliance:** Ensure that the API complies with HIPAA regulations to protect patient data and maintain privacy standards.

 ## Description of Scenario and Problem <a name="description"></a>